marvinkreis/guut/templates/debug_prompt.md

 # Example Debugging

+### Example Hypothesis

+The mutant changes the if-condition on line 4 from `all` to `any`, which changes the prime number condition.
+Since the changed prime number condition is less strict, I hypothesize that this will cause the mutant output to include other numbers that are not prime.

 ### Example Experiment

-The mutant changes the if-condition on line 4 from `all` to `any`, which changes the prime number condition.
-I predict that this will cause the mutant output to include other numbers that are not prime.
+To test my hypothesis, I will create an experiment that calls `sieve(5)`, then checks the output with the verifying expression `4 not in output` to test my prediction.
+My hypothesis is only confirmed if the verifying expression evaluates to True on the correct code.

-To find out what is really happening, I will first run an observation: I will call the function with a small `max` value and observe if the mutant will print different numbers than the correct code.
+To find out what is really happening, I will first run an experiment: I will call the function with a small `max` value and observe if the mutant will print different numbers than the correct code.
 I will also set a breakpoint on line 16 to print `n` and `primes` whenever a new prime number is appended.

 ```python
 from sieve import sieve